La Bodega Negra | Mexican Restaurant & Bar Soho

-It’s been hiding underneath Soho for a few days, but unfortunately the directions to get you there are a little complicated.
+It’s been hiding underneath Soho for a little while, but unfortunately the directions to get you there are a little complicated.

-First head to a colourful street-level café and tacqueria called “La Bodega Negra” on Moor Street in Soho.
+First head to a colourful street-level café and taqueria called “La Bodega Negra” on Moor Street in Soho.

 Ignore that, and tiptoe around the corner to Old Compton Street instead.